nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

     |__ index.py
 ```

-AS you can see, you will also need to create an `__init__.py` file at the root of each subdirectory.
+As you can see, you will also need to create an `__init__.py` file at the root of each subdirectory.
 The `__init__.py` file makes the directories into packages.
 Refer back to the [packages](https://github.com/nashville-software-school/bangazon-llc/blob/master/book-1-orientation/chapters/PYTHON_PACKAGES.md) chapter for guidance on this if you need to.

 ## Defining How Animals Move